IT Support Job Description: Top Duties and Qualifications

 IT support education and training requirements

-Working in IT support in Australia has no standard formal education requirement, but applicants typically have a tertiary qualification in computer science, information technology or a related field.
+Working in IT support has no standard formal education requirement, but applicants typically have a tertiary qualification in computer science, information technology or a related field.

 IT support salary expectations